lspope/capstone/README.md

 # Data Description and Preparation
 I collected data from Twitter using [Tweepy](https://github.com/tweepy) and used previously collected Twitter data from the [Tweets about distance learning](https://www.kaggle.com/barishasdemir/tweets-about-distance-learning) dataset shared on Kaggle.
-After combining the two datasets and filtering out non-US locations, a total of 30,599 Tweets were used.

 Positive, Negative, and Neutral sentiment labels for the Tweets were obtained using a hybrid approach combining the [VADER](https://github.com/cjhutto/vaderSentiment) and [Text Blob](https://github.com/sloria/textblob) sentiment tools with (limited) human labeling.

+30,599 Tweets made it to the final project dataset after combining the Kaggle and collected Tweets, filtering out non-US locations, and dropping Tweets where the Sentiment Tools did NOT agree.

 See the [Data Prep Notebook](./code/data_prep.ipynb) for additional information on data collection and preparation.